-A good quality backpack for cycling to work can make the difference between arriving at your destination with your stuff safe and dry, and arriving to find it all soaked through from an unexpected rainstorm.
+A good-quality backpack for cycling to work can make the difference between arriving at your destination with your stuff safe and dry, and arriving to find it all soaked through from an unexpected rain storm.

-Whether you need something lightweight and small for carrying your essentials or something bigger to transport your laptop and a change of clothes, our expert testers have picked six of the best cycling backpacks on the market and put them through their paces.
+Our expert testers have picked six of the best cycling backpacks on the market and put them through their paces.

-On top of that, we looked for durable and easy to use closure systems, such as a roll-top or waterproof zips, and enough capacity to carry everything you’re likely to need on a day-to-day basis.
+On top of that, we looked for durable and easy-to-use closure systems, such as a roll-top or waterproof zips, and enough capacity to carry everything you’re likely to need on a day-to-day basis.

 As this guide is mainly geared towards cycling backpacks for commuting and urban use, we’ve focused on the hi-viz or reflective options.
 If those colours aren’t to your taste, many of them are also available in more muted tones.